TLCFEM/suanPan-manual/docs/README.md

 The `Collection` section includes the top level commands used to develop finite element models.

 The `Library` section contains all specific elements, materials, etc., that are available.

+To develop a specific model, you may need to have this manual at hand to check the syntax of the corresponding commands.
+You can also install the VS Code [extension](https://marketplace.visualstudio.com/items?itemName=tlc.suanpan) to get syntax highlighting and auto-completion.

+You are also strongly recommended to check the [Example](https://github.com/TLCFEM/suanPan/tree/dev/Example) folder in the source code repository.
+As those examples are used to provide coverage report, almost all commands are used in those examples.
+You shall be able to have a better understanding of the syntax by checking those examples.

 ## Summary